Congruences on infinite partition and partial Brauer monoids: Introduction

-The article \cite{EMRT2018} initiated the study of congruences on diagram monoids.
-A congruence on an algebraic structure $S$ is an equivalence relation compatible with all the basic operations on $S$; the set $\Cong(S)$ of all such congruences forms a lattice under inclusion.
-In the cases of groups and rings, congruences correspond to normal subgroups and ideals, respectively, but congruences are not always determined by substructures in general, as is the case with monoids and lattices for example.
+Of the above-mentioned papers on classical monoids, the most relevant to our current purposes is Mal'cev's 1952 article \cite{Malcev1952}, the main results of which classify the congruences on an arbitrary full transformation monoid.
+(An excellent account of Mal'cev's paper may be found in \cite[Section~10.8]{CPbook2}.)
+A congruence on an algebraic structure~$S$ is an equivalence relation compatible with all the basic operations on $S$; the set $\Cong(S)$ of all such congruences forms a lattice under inclusion.
+In the cases of groups and rings, congruences correspond to normal subgroups and ideals, respectively, but congruences are not always determined by substructures in general, as is the case with monoids and categories for example.
 Nevertheless, congruences are the tools for constructing quotient structures, defining kernels of homomorphisms/representations, and so on.
+Mal'cev's article \cite{Malcev1952} was followed by a number of studies \cite{Liber1953,Malcev1953,Sutov1961_2,Sutov1961} classifying congruences on other classical monoids, including some of those discussed above.

-The main results of \cite{EMRT2018} are the complete descriptions of the congruence lattices of finite partition, planar partition, Brauer, partial Brauer, Temperley-Lieb and Motzkin monoids.
-Inspiration was drawn from Mal'cev's classic study of full transformation monoids \cite{Malcev1952,Malcev_translation}, an excellent account of which may be found in \cite[Section~10.8]{CPbook2}.
+The article \cite{EMRT2018} initiated the study of congruences on diagram monoids, the main results being the complete descriptions of the congruence lattices of finite partition, planar partition, Brauer, partial Brauer, Temperley-Lieb and Motzkin monoids.
+Inspiration was drawn from Mal'cev's above-mentioned study of full transformation monoids \cite{Malcev1952}.
 While there are some intriguing parallels between the theories of diagram and transformation monoids, the results of \cite{EMRT2018} also highlighted some striking differences.
 For example, while the congruence lattices of finite full transformation monoids form chains under inclusion, the same is not true for any of the diagram monoids studied in \cite{EMRT2018}.
 For each of these, the lattice has a prism-shaped lower part, the existence of which is partly explained by structural properties of the minimal ideal.

 The current article is a natural sequel to \cite{EMRT2018}; it continues the study of congruences of diagram monoids, moving in the direction of infinite monoids.
 Specifically, we are concerned here with the partition monoid $\P_X$ and the partial Brauer monoid $\PB_X$ over an arbitrary infinite set~$X$.
 The paper has two broad goals, and we address these in two separate parts: \bit \item Part \ref{part:I} gives a complete classification of the congruences of infinite $\P_X$ and $\PB_X$.
 The statement of the classification is given in Section \ref{sect:statement} (see Theorem \ref{thm-main}), and the proof in Sections \ref{sect:stage1}--\ref{sect:tech}. \item Part \ref{part:II} gives a detailed analysis of the algebraic and combinatorial structure of the congruence lattices $\Cong(\P_X)$ and $\Cong(\PB_X)$.
 We describe the inclusion relation and the meet and join operations in Section~\ref{sect:order} (Theorems \ref{thm:comparisons} and \ref{thm:mj}), draw Hasse diagrams in Section \ref{sect:Hasse} (Figures \ref{fig:1layer}--\ref{fig:CongPX}), prove that the lattices are distributive and well quasi-ordered in Section \ref{sect:global} (Theorems \ref{thm:distr} and \ref{thm:wqo}), calculate the smallest sizes of generating sets in Section~\ref{sect:gen} (Theorems \ref{thm:pc}, \ref{thm:ranksCT1} and \ref{thm:ranksCT2}), and discuss connections with other results from the literature in Section \ref{sect:OM} where we also discuss possible directions for future research. \eit